 If the notion of sustainable city is beginning to spread to the four corners of the globe, it is because it allows us to respond to the energy and environmental challenges of our era.
 In the face of climate change and ever-increasing urban overpopulation, smart cities and their innovative infrastructures offer multiple advantages.

 The smart city is convincing urban planning professionals, whose architectural engineering initiatives aim to promote biodiversity and sustainability within metropolises.
 In addition, they tend to curb air pollution and electricity waste, and offer a pleasant, green environment.

-Energy consumption, a sustainable development issue in the smart city
+Energy consumption, a challenge for a sustainable city development

 At the crossroads of ecological and digital transitions, the smart city has very specific specifications, which allow it to manage, in a limited territory, mobility, housing, commercial, leisure, education and health activities of the inhabitants, while respecting the ecosystem and taking into account ecological constraints.